-With many fusion reactions taking place simultaneously, the Sun loses 4.3 million tons of mass every second, by converting 600 million tons of hydrogen into just under 596 million tons of helium.
-Thus, only a small fraction (0.7%) of the mass of hydrogen going into nuclear fusion reaction does not show up as the mass of helium.
-Yet this lost mass is converted into huge amount of energy because Einstein’s equation E=mc2 is at work here. (e denotes energy, m is mass lost and c is speed of light, squared).
-To take specific example, consider the conversion of 1 kilogram of hydrogen into helium.
-Despite the fact that a kilogram of hydrogen goes into the nuclear reaction, only 0.993 kilogram of helium is produced.
-Using Einstein’s formula, it is easy to ascertain the energy output:
+With many fusion reactions in the Sun taking place simultaneously, the heavenly body loses 4.3 million tons of mass every second, and it achieves this feat by converting 600 million tons of hydrogen into 596 million tons of helium or lower.
+Thus, only a small fraction (approximately 0.7%) of the mass of hydrogen going into a nuclear fusion reaction does not appear as the mass of helium.
+However, this lost mass is converted complexly into a huge amount of energy, and this could be identified by using Einstein’s equation E=mc2.
+The E denotes energy, while the m is mass lost, and the c is the speed of light squared.
+To take a specific example from this scenario, consider the conversion of one kilogram of hydrogen into helium.
+Despite the fact that the kilogram of hydrogen goes into a nuclear reaction, only 0.993 kilograms of helium is often produced.
+Using Einstein’s formula, it is relatively easy to determine the energy output:

-This is equivalent to energy released by burning 20,000 tons of coal.
-And remember, we are talking about of only 0.007 kilogram of the Sun’s lost mass, whereas the total mass it loses every second is nearly 40 million tons.
-Although the Sun has been releasing prodigious amount of energy since last 4.5 billion years, it has so far lost only a few hundredth of 1% of its original mass of hydrogen.
+The determined energy output is mainly equivalent to the energy released by burning 20,000 tons of coal in a stove or a burner.
+You should also keep in mind that we are talking about only 0.007 kilograms of the Sun’s mass that was lost, whereas the total mass it loses every second is about 40 million tons.
+Even though the Sun has been releasing high amounts of energy since the last 4.5 billion years, it has so far lost only a few hundred or speculatively 1% of its original mass of hydrogen.

 Besides fueling itself to survive for millions of years, the Sun also provides energy for the plants in the solar system, and of course, the Earth also receives power from it.
 The primary type of energy brought by the Sun to the Earth is heat energy, which is converted naturally or artificially by the use of radiation, convection, and conduction.